JimboMahoney/CyTOF-Panel-Creator/README.md

 [![Foo](https://raw.githubusercontent.com/JimboMahoney/CyTOF-Panel-Creator/master/2019_11_22_14_12_17_CyTOF_Template_Creator.png)](https://jimbomahoney.shinyapps.io/shiny/)

 ## Disclaimer
-As with any software, this may have bugs and is used at your own risk.
+As with any software, this may have bugs and is used <b>at your own risk.</b>
 <br>
 <br>
 Before acquiring any data on an instrument, you should double-check that all channels / parameters are present!